Davos: IMF chief says world must 'spend billions' to 'gain trillions' | DW | 21.01.2022

 "We see a lot of this super-strong recovery that has outpaced supply, which was constrained," European Central Bank (ECB) President Christine Lagarde said in an online panel discussing the threat of inflation on the global economy.

-Consumer prices have risen significantly over the last year in many markets around the globe.
-The Euro area inflation rate for December 2021 was 5%, a record high for the month.
+Consumer prices have risen significantly over the past year in many markets around the globe.
+The eurozone inflation rate for December 2021 was 5% — a record high for the month.
 But the ECB has been reluctant to combat rising prices by raising interest rates, with Lagarde insisting that the current high inflation is the product of many factors, including temporary ones.

 A combination of monetary and fiscal policies helped avoid massive layoffs during the pandemic and allowed the economy to bounce back more quickly than expected, she said.